OnyxOracle/Delete-Empty-Folders/README.md

 ## ✨ Features

-- **Extensive Cross-Platform Support**: Pre-compiled binaries are provided for over 40 combinations of operating systems and architectures (see below).
+- **Extensive Cross-Platform Support**: Pre-compiled binaries are provided for nearly 40 combinations of operating systems and architectures.
 - **No Installation Needed**: Download the executable for your OS, and it's ready to run.
-- **Two Powerful Commands**:
+- **Three Powerful Commands**:
     - `empty`: Finds and deletes empty folders, with support for recursive scanning and cascading deletion.
     - `large`: Scans and lists the largest directories to help you find what's taking up space.
+    - `find`: A versatile tool to find files by various criteria:
+        - **Duplicates**: Finds files with identical content using SHA-256, SHA-1, or MD5 hashing.
+        - **Size**: Finds files larger than a specified size (e.g., `100MB`, `2GB`).
+        - **Age**: Finds files older than a specified duration (e.g., `30d`, `4w`, `12h`).
 - **Safe and Interactive**:
     - Always asks for confirmation before deleting.
     - `--dry-run` flag to preview changes without modifying any files.
     - `--trash` flag to move files to the system trash instead of permanently deleting them.
+    - Interactive prompts for handling duplicate files, with strategies like `--keep newest` or `--keep oldest`.
-- **Highly Configurable**: Use flags to ignore specific files, exclude directories, filter by age, and more.
+- **Highly Configurable**:
+    - Use a `.cleanup.yaml` file for persistent settings.
+    - Searches for config in the current directory first, then the home directory.
+    - Command-line flags always override config file settings for maximum flexibility.
+    - Exclude files and directories by name, full path, glob pattern, or regular expression.

 ---